rexresearch

 against large surface ships such as aircraft carriers.
 It

-comprises a rocket-assisted propeller, which allows a top speed of
+comprises a rocket-assisted propeller, which allows a top speed

-warhead.
-The super-cavitating Shkval is considered silent and
+torpedo warhead.
+The super-cavitating Shkval is considered

-and skin, which coats the torpedo in a thin layer of gas and forms
+from its nose and skin, which coats the torpedo in a thin layer

-a local envelope of super-cavitating bubbles achieving low drag.
+of gas and forms a local envelope of super-cavitating bubbles

-It is not clear whether the lack of a guidance system or, if
+achieving low drag.
+It is not clear whether the lack of a

-exists, how it works.
-Due to its unique characteristics, Shkval is
+guidance system or, if exists, how it works.
+Due to its unique

-deemed as one of the most advanced naval weapon systems currently
+characteristics, Shkval is deemed as one of the most advanced

-deployed worldwide.
-The torpedo is assembled at the Dastan Torpedo
+is assembled at the Dastan Torpedo Plant in Kyrgyzstan.

 In addition to the Russian Navy, the Shkval rocket-assisted